braboj/randomgen/README.md

 Questions:

-1. Do we have constraints regarding the compatibility with older versions of Python?
+1. Do we have constraints regarding the compatibility with older versions of Python? -> use contaiers
-2. Are we allowed to use external libraries for statistical tests and visualization?
+2. Are we allowed to use external libraries for statistical tests and visualization? -> yes, the Chi-Square CDF is very complex for this task

 ### 5. Brainstorm the system design

 We will implement two classes, one using `random.choices` and the other using `random.random`.
 We will provide an abstract class to be used as an interface for both classes.
 It will also decouple implementation from client code.

 ![system_design.png](assets/drawio/system_design.drawio.png)